 It’s a widely held myth that Thomas Crapper invented the flush toilet.
 But while Thomas Crapper himself wasn’t the inventor, he does deserve a lot of the credit for making it a global success.
 He was a humble journeyman plumber who started his own London-based plumbing business in 1861 and became a shrewd businessman and marketer, popularizing the flush toilet, indoor plumbing, and bathroom fixtures.
+With Thomas Crapper Day being January 27th, we’re flushed with excitement to share his story!

 So Who Did Invent the Flush Toilet?